 Are they doing ok?
 Do was start our almost five year–old in school this year or hold her back?
 Is it really our decision?
 How do we even begin that process?
 Are we working with the almost two year–old with his words enough?
 Did you hear that?
 He just said "apple" "water" "banana" "welcome"!?
 I think he just said apple!
 Should she be writing her name before she goes to school?
 Should they fight as much as they do?
 Isn't this a normal sibling thing?
 Should they play so rough?
 They play so rough!
 Should they be as strong as they are?
 I think they're making each other stronger through all the wresting and escaping and jumping and sprinting and screaming and whirling.
 Have I lost myself?
 Is this Groundhog Day?
 Are we doing ok?

-There wasn't an instant or immediate super natural love and attachment.
+There wasn't an instant or immediate supernatural attachment.
 For the first while there was mostly fear and struggle to figure out how to deal.
 We both kind of expected this.
-We keep in our mind that this is a temporary placement, maybe that's why attachment was more difficult than we expected.
+We keep in our mind that this is a temporary placement, maybe that's why attachment was indeed not immediate.
 Maybe we were putting up a bit of a wall to protect everyone involved... or so we thought.
-After two months I heard myself call her my daughter, then amended "my foster daughter", as I scheduled a dental appointment.
+After two months I heard myself call her my daughter, "my foster daughter", as I scheduled a dental appointment.
 And my heart smiled.
 Then I heard her voice, the sweetest of all the voices, singing our bedtime songs to her little toys.
-Then our little man squealed and ran at me for a giant hug and giggle... after I had just been gone for a minute.
-And I think we both feel our hearts growing in size each day.
+Then our little man squealed and ran at me for a giant hug and giggle... after I had only been gone for a minute.
+And I think we all feel our hearts growing in size each day.
 Bigger and bigger.
 To hold all the love.